civet-software/CIVET-Django/djcivet_site/docs/intro.rst

     fully functional and should be useable for small projects.

 **Text annotation/extraction:**
-    This uses Civet “workspaces” which combine related texts, their metadata, and the coding form.
+    This uses CIVET “workspaces” which combine related texts, their metadata, and the coding form.
 Workspaces allow for manual and automated text annotation, then the ability to extract various types of information into the fields of a coding form.